rolfen/apt-history/README.md

 cat /var/log/apt/history.log |apt-history --from 40
 ```

-You can also list packages which were removed across the last 10 operations, for example
+You can also list packages which were removed, for example

 ```
 cat /var/log/apt/history.log |apt-history Remove